 • “How To” Tutorials: Beauty does a great job in this space.
 From YouTube, to Periscope, to other social media channels, beauty brands are spreading the word on how to use their products, and consumers are loving it.
 Sigma Beauty partnered with Echidna to help relaunch their website, and now on almost any product it not only shows a picture of the product, but offers a video to show viewers to use it.
 How to do something helps people buy the product you are teaching them about, and on top of that builds search and brand engagement.

 • Auto Replenishment: The days of waking up to discover you are out of deodorant are over.
-Thanks to eCommerce platforms, 38% of beauty and health consumers are now signed up for a subscription service, according to a new report from Business Insider Intelligence.
+Thanks to commerce platforms, 38% of beauty and health consumers are now signed up for a subscription service, according to a new report from Business Insider Intelligence.
 Many consumers opt to reorder favorite products by subscription to save time and money.
 Think outside the box sporting goods industry, you can take this way beyond deodorant and toilet paper.

 • Industry Influencers: Sporting goods has big deals with big name athletes, but what about someone a bit more…. accessible?
 Beauty does a wonderful job creating relationships with strategic industry influencers out there.
 Who is an industry influencer?
 Industry influencers give your brand an easy way to establish a personality and be relatable.
 For example, Lancôme worked with Michelle Phan, a make-up expert and YouTube vlogger, for a perfume promo.
 Before the partnership, Lancôme had about 5 million YouTube subscribers.
 After the partnership, it had 20 million.
 The brand channel has continued to build on the momentum it gained through the joint campaign.